 Over the past year, we’ve partnered with the Pittsburgh Public Schools Food Service Department and the Pittsburgh Food Policy Council to add healthier choices to the school food menu through the Harvest of the Month Program.

 The Harvest of the Month Program, started in 2017 by PPS, highlights one vegetable a month on the district-wide cafeteria menu as a tasting sample and is featured in a salad every Thursday.
 The goal of this program is to encourage healthy food choices, knowledge of seasonal produce among students, and to connect garden education to the lunchroom.

 Beets!
 Radishes!
 Sweet Potatoes!
 These are just a few of the Harvest of the Month foods that students enjoyed in their school lunches.
-On this page you’ll see their entries for our poster competition to be displayed in school cafeterias as well as the winners for the 2019-2020 Harvest of the Month calendar.
+On this page you’ll see their winning entries of our poster competition, which will be displayed in school cafeterias and in the 2019-2020 Harvest of the Month calendar.